-It is challenging to conduct a comparable CEA for all five projects, as projects have reported outcomes using different metrics - some calculating using the area (hectares) and some using linear features (km).
-For those who have provided benefit in hectares, however, there was an average unit cost of £153 per hectare, including both direct and indirect benefits.
+It is challenging to conduct a comparable CEA for all six projects, as projects have reported outcomes using different metrics - some calculating using the area (hectares) and some using linear features (km).
+Where outcome benefits were provided in hectares, however, there was an average unit cost of £153 per hectare, including both direct and indirect benefits.